Steven Feuerstein

+Steven Feuerstein is an author focusing on the Oracle database PL/SQL language, having published several books on this language through O'Reilly Media.
+Feuerstein has worked with Oracle Database technology - and worked twice for Oracle Corporation - since 1987, and has been developing software since 1980.

 Career

 Feuerstein has developed software since 1980.
-He spent five years with Oracle Corporation (1987–1992) and served as PL/SQL evangelist for Quest Software from January 2001 to 2013.
+He spent a total of twelve years with Oracle Corporation (1987–1992, 2014–-2021) and served as PL/SQL evangelist for Quest Software from January 2001 to 2013.
 In March 2014, he re-joined Oracle Corporation as an Architect and leads a team of Oracle Developer Advocates.

 Between 1999 and 2008, he focused his attention on improving the testing of PL/SQL programs, first by starting the open-source framework utPLSQL for unit testing PL/SQL, later on through the creation of Quest Code Tester for Oracle, which automates PL/SQL code testing.

 Steven was one of the original Oracle ACE Directors and publishes regularly in Oracle Magazine and in the ODTUG magazine.

 In April 2010, Feuerstein launched the PL/SQL Challenge, a daily quiz on Oracle PL/SQL that quickly attracted over 1,000 daily players, making it one of the most active PL/SQL-related websites on the Internet.
 In 2011, Feuerstein added the PL/SQL Channel, which offers video-based training on the Oracle PL/SQL language.

 In March 2014, Feuerstein re-joined Oracle Corporation as an evangelist.
 He then formed the Developer Advocates team to help Oracle Database users take full advantage of this database to build their applications.
 The PL/SQL Challenge was transformed into the Oracle Dev Gym, which offers quizzes, workouts and classes on SQL, PL/SQL, and other Oracle technologies.

+In February 2021, Feuerstein left Oracle to join Insum Solutions as a senior advisor.